On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Convergence analysis

-Figures~\ref{fig:convupwind}-\ref{fig:convergences_best_variant} depict the convergence rates and are intended for comparison with analogously constructed plots in Figs.~2-3 \citet{Smolarkiewicz_and_Grabowski_1990}, Figs.~8.1-8.2 \citet{Smolarkiewicz_and_Margolin_1998} and Figs.~10-11 \citet{Jaruga_et_al_2015}.
+Figures~\ref{fig:convupwind}-\ref{fig:convergences_best_variant} depict the convergence rates and are intended for comparison with analogously constructed plots in Figs.~2-3 \citet{Smolarkiewicz_and_Grabowski_1990}, Figs.~8.1-8.2 \citet{Smolarkiewicz_and_Margolin_1998_SIAM} and Figs.~10-11 \citet{Jaruga_et_al_2015}.

-The chosen color increments correspond to the error reduction by a factor of 2, the warmer the color, the larger the error.
-The small gray points behind the isolines represent points for which the error value was calculated.
-When moving along the lines of constant Courant number, increasing the space and time discretization, number of crossed dashed isolines indicate the order of convergence.
-For the considered problem, it can be seen that the upwind scheme (Fig.~\ref{fig:convupwind}) has convergence of the first order (one isoline is crossed when spatial discretization increases by one order); MPDATA scheme (Fig.~\ref{fig:conv2a}) of the second order and MPDATA with 3 iterations (Fig.~\ref{fig:conv3}) is of the third order.
+The chosen colour increments correspond to the error reduction by a factor of 2, the warmer the colour, the larger the error.
+The small grey points behind the isolines represent points for which the error value was calculated.
+When moving along the lines of constant Courant number, increasing the space and time discretisation, the number of crossed dashed isolines indicate the order of convergence.
+For the considered problem, it can be seen that the upwind scheme (Fig.~\ref{fig:convupwind}) has a convergence of the first order (one isoline is crossed when spatial discretisation increases by one order); MPDATA scheme (Fig.~\ref{fig:conv2a}) of the second-order and MPDATA with 3 iterations (Fig.~\ref{fig:conv3}) is of the third order.